Jaihsun/Eastern-European-Experience/README.md

 ### Known Bugs

--   On some mobile devices the Hero Image pushes the size of screen out more than any of the other content on the page.
+-   On some mobile devices the Hero Image pushes the size of the social icons into the hero image
-    -   A white gap can be seen to the right of the footer and navigation bar as a result.
+-   On some mobile devices the size of the "independence Square" text on the kiev.html.
+-   The heading inside the info window on the map looks too big on certain mobile phones
 -   On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.
+-   The nabar overlaps the hero image text on some mobile phones.
+-   Dropdown menu when you click on cities dropdown, in some mobile phones creates a border radis and it moved to the left.

 ## Deployment